Best foods to stockpile.

 Beans

 Beans pack a ton of protein.
 Get yourself a food-grade bucket and store a variety of bulk dry beans.
-Dry beans are shelf-stable in long term.
+Dry beans are shelf-stable in the long term.

 I grow a few varieties of my family’s favorite beans in my garden.
 Beans are easy to grow and you can harvest a ton of them for your own homegrown stockpile.
 The best part about beans is that you can plant a dry bean to grow more beans.
 Just stick a dry bean out in your garden and watch it grow into a beautiful protein-packed plant.